Mojmir Sepe

-Mojmir Sepe (11 July 1930 – 24 December 2020), nicknamed Mojzes, was a Slovenian composer, conductor, arranger and trumpeter.
+Mojmir "Mojzes" Sepe (11 July 1930 – 24 December 2020) was a Slovenian composer, conductor, arranger and trumpeter.

 Career

-In 1949, he graduated from Celje First Grammar School (gymnasium) in Celje.
-Later he studied piano and trumpet at Ljubljana Academy of Music.
+The son of opera singer Franc Schiffrer, Sepe graduated from Celje First Grammar School (gymnasium) in Celje in 1949.
+He later studied piano and trumpet at Ljubljana Academy of Music.

 In 1950, he started his professional music career as a promising trumpet player at Radio Ljubljana Dance Orchestra.
-In 1956, Sepe married Slovenian singer Majda Sepe.
-He also established the jazz Mojmir Sepe Band (Ansambel Mojmirja Sepeta), which published the first jazz vinyl record in Yugoslavia.
+He also established the jazz Mojmir Sepe Band (Ansambel Mojmirja Sepeta), which published one of the first jazz vinyl records in socialist Yugoslavia.
 His trumpet career ended after an altercation at Opatija Festival '65 when four guys knocked out a couple of his front teeth as he defended her from having her purse stolen.
 He committed to composing and conducting, mostly influenced by jazz and swing music.

 He collaborated with several Slovenian poets who wrote lyrics for his arrangements.
 Among them were Frane Milčinski Ježek, Gregor Strniša, Branko Šomen, Miroslav Košuta, and Ivan Minatti.